-The Director of Water Resources is Andy Lash.
+The Director of Water Resources is Mike Kahle.
 His office (276-403-5157) is in Room 222 on the second floor of the Martinsville Administration Building located at 55 West Church Street.

 The Beaver Creek Reservoir, with a 1.3 billion gallon capacity, is the primary water supply source for the City of Martinsville.
 The facility is located approximately two miles north of the City near Patrick Henry Community College.
 The 175-acre lake also provides a recreational area for activities such as picnicking, fishing and boating.
 A Lake Warden (276-656-5179) maintains security and regulates recreational functions.

 Supplemental water sources, as needed, are provided by pump stations located on Leatherwood Creek near Laurel Park High School and on Little Beaver Creek, just north of the corporate limits.

 Raw water is settled, filtered & disinfected at the City's 7.5 MGD Water Treatment Plant located on Clearview Drive within the City.
 One supervisor, five operators and a mechanic, plus a laboratory technician shared with the wastewater plant, maintain continuous plant operations.